Vyral/base-template/_posts/2021-08-20-hawaii-homeownership-center-with-dale-tomei.md

 <br>Who is Dale Tomei?

-Dale Tomei was born and raised on Oahu and Studied Economics at the University of Hawaii - West Oahu. &nbsp;He is currently the Education Coordinator at Hawaii HomeOwnership Center.
+Dale Tomei was born and raised on Oahu and Studied Economics at the University of Hawaii - West Oahu.
+He is currently the Education Coordinator at Hawaii HomeOwnership Center.
 The Hawai‘i HomeOwnership Center aims to provide education, information and support to create successful first-time homeowners in Hawai‘i.

 <br>To reach Dale you may contact him in the following ways: